No one likes to feel excluded, but if it’s a car insurance company that’s singling you out for an exclusion, you’d better listen.

 Wukovits notes that not every state allows car insurance companies to write policies with such exclusions.
 They’re legal under the state laws of Arizona, California and Texas, he says, but are prohibited in New York.

 Some states allow exclusions but impose limitations on their use.
-For example, Gusner says North Carolina doesn't allow you to exclude your spouse.
-Contact your state department of insurance to determine what is permitted.
+For example, Gusner says North Carolina doesn’t allow you to exclude your spouse.
+Contact your state department of insurance or insurance agent to determine what is permitted if you want to exclude someone from your auto policy.

 “It’s a mixed bag,” says Gusner.